St Gerard's History

 Take a tour of these historic buildings which overlook Wellington harbour.
 The tour begins at the door of the Church, with its beautiful stained glass windows, before proceeding to the Monastery which provides a glimpse into a unique lifestyle, which includes lay people as well as priests, from all over the world.
 There are ample opportunities for photographs both within the buildings and of the spectacular views over Wellington.

-The tours are free (donations welcome) on Tuesdays & Saturdays 2.00pm.
+The tour is free (donations welcome) on Saturdays 2.00pm.